Columbia19/Camping-Checklist/README.md

 ## Travelling by car
-* High-visibility vests for all persons travelling (some transit countries demand this, either way it‘s a good idea)
+* High-visibility vests for all persons travelling (mandatory: AT/DE: 1 per car, HU: 1 per person in the car)

 ### Power Supply